Nikolaycc/Milo/README.md

 };
 ```

-Initialize a server by calling `fsRouter`:
+Initialize a server by calling `Milo`:

 ```typescript
 // my-milo-app/app.ts